Timilehinn/naij/README.md

 # Naijchat - Microblogging app

-Naijchat is a microblogging app created to serve as a community where people can share thier opinion on different things.
+Naijchat is a group chatting and topic sharing platform  created to serve as a community where people can share thier opinion on different things.
 Naijchat is an open source project in its early stage and its open to contributions.

 ## Site URL